michelezedda/ian-wasserman-portfolio/README.md

 ## Technologies Used
 - HTML5 & CSS3: Markup and styling languages for building web pages;
+- JavaScript: A programming language for adding interactivity to web applications;
 - Sass: CSS extension language for web development efficiency;
 - Git: A version control system for tracking changes and collaborating on projects;
 - GitHub Pages: A platform for hosting and deploying web applications;